mugendi/object-encode/README.md

 # Object Encode
+This module has been used in production a few times already and I haven't had any issues raised so far.
+The latest update was only to write better tests using [jest](https://www.npmjs.com/package/jest).

+I would love to hear about what you build using **Object Encode**.

+# Intro
 Sometimes you need to safely encode an object into a string and then decode it back into an object.

 # My Use Case